City break in London: What you need to see in one day is written by Kristoffer Føns.

 Now it's about lunchtime, so my recommendation is to get off the boat at London Bridge Pier.
 From here it is a five minute walk to London's most legendary food market, Borough Market.

-Borough Market dates back to the 12th century and although the current buildings are "only" from around 1850, you can really feel the buzz of history here.
-You can eat everything from burgers to Asian street food mixed with British specialties and is clearly a recommended place to have lunch on your city break.
+Borough Market dates all the way back to the 12th century and although the current buildings "only" date from around 1850, you can really feel the rush of history here.
+You can eat everything from burgers to Asian street food mixed with British specialties and is definitely a recommended place to have lunch on your city break in London.

 Travel deals: Art trip to London